surjendu-das/surjendu-das/README.md

 # About me
 Hello there!
 This is **_Surjendu Das_**.

-An experienced 3D Technical Artist, specialized in VFX/CG Look-Development, Shading, realtime and offline rendering.
+An experienced 3D Technical Artist, computer graphics enthusiast, specialized in Look-Development, Shading in both Realtime and Offline rendering technologies.
-Passionate about Computer Graphics and Rendering Technologies, I am currently specialized in Look-development & Lighting.

 ## Contact
 Email -  surjendu.creator@gmail.com